 Symptoms Of A Bad Starter Motor

-- An intermittent engine no crank problem.
-In this case, the starter motor works fine most of the time but now and then it won't.
+Unfortunately, starter motors can fail intermittently.
+In these cases, the starter motor works fine most of the time, but now and then, it doesn't.

 Tools Needed To Test The Starter Motor